 This organization is dedicated to engaging and involving students of different races and ethnicities in campus and community issues.

 We are committed to uniting different cultures and races on campus and voicing every student’s ideas and thoughts.
 This organization is also dedicated to stimulating knowledge and interest of campus issues and to promoting debates, talks, fundraiser ideas, volunteering, activities, and other events at the university.
 Please contact Al Thiel for more information.

 Gay Straight Alliance (GSA)

-Pitt-Greensburg's Gay-Straight Alliance is an organization that fosters a comfortable, safe, confidential and nondiscriminatory atmosphere of awareness and acceptance to all individuals.
-This club provides University of Pittsburgh at Greensburg's student body with valuable and viable resources such as meetings, events, discussions and guest speakers, and partnered organizations to help vitalize and establish education and awareness of the Gay, Lesbian, Bisexual, Transgendered, Queer, Questioning and Allied community.
+Pitt-Greensburg's Gay Straight Alliance is an organization that fosters a comfortable, safe, confidential and nondiscriminatory atmosphere of awareness and acceptance to all individuals.
+This club provides University of Pittsburgh at Greensburg's student body with valuable and viable resources such as meetings, events, discussions and guest speakers, and partnered organizations to help vitalize and establish education and awareness of the Gay, Lesbian, Bisexual, Transgender, Queer, Questioning and Allied community.
 We work to insure that all individuals of the student body at Pitt-Greensburg, regardless of orientation, gender identity, or gender expression, will be provided with an experience of equality, without prejudice, persecution, or intolerance.

 Middle Eastern Club

 The Middle Eastern Club is one which aspires to give people a view of the wonderful culture the Middle East has to provide.
 The purpose of the club is to promote diversity and show others the richness of the Middle Eastern culture.
 Please contact Al Thiel for more information.